RieseO/ParFDS-1/README.md

 Functional Note: the tests of this code have only been run under OS X and Ubuntu, so I am not sure at all if this code will balk on Windows.
 If you are going to use this on Windows, please ensure (at a minimum) that the command 'nosetests ./tests/*.py' run at the command prompt passes first.

-Main update history:
-Oriese@ 2022-12-27
-Code has been optimized to new fds start routines "cmdfds" and "fds_local".
-Plotter routines have been added for collecting and visualize the results.
 Code works with Windows 10, tested not with OS X and Ubuntu.